 A growing number of tour companies have reduced or eliminated the “single supplement” fee that has made it cost-prohibitive for solo travelers to join in the fun.
 Such fee-free trips significantly broaden the options for your budget.
 For example, Road Scholar offers dozens of fee-free “learning adventures,” including walking and hiking in Quebec City and a multi-sport Costa Rican getaway.

 Several cruise lines are ditching or reducing their single supplements and actively courting solo travelers.
 For example, Norwegian Cruise Line, Royal Caribbean, Holland America and Virgin Voyages offer solo and studio cabins aboard several ships with itineraries in Europe, the Mediterranean and the Caribbean.
 Eyeing a European river cruise?
 Tauck waives the single supplement on category 1 cabins.
 For affordable prices on cruises across the globe, visit NEA Travel: Cruises.

 Not sure where to go or how to start planning?
 Visit TripAdvisor’s solo travel forum and the Journeywoman website.
 Both sites have travel tips and reviews from other solo travelers that will help you zero in on your destination, lodging, packing and more.

 Fear of the unknown stops some prospective solo travelers from setting out.
 But thanks to today’s digital resources, it’s easy to address many concerns before you make plans.

 Survey your social network for potential contacts in your destination.
-Study online maps and schedules for mass transit—and download relevant apps like City Mapper—to avoid looking lost (and like a target).
+Study online maps and schedules for mass transit—and download relevant apps such as City Mapper—to avoid looking lost (and like a target).
 Use Google Maps to chart walking routes and acquaint yourself with the neighborhood around your hotel.
 The “nearby” function can help you pinpoint convenient restaurants, grocery stores and ATMs.
-The more you know, the more confident you’ll feel once you hit the ground.
+The more you know, the more confident you’ll feel once you arrive in your vacation destination.